MattBlanco/Old-code/README.md

 # Old-code

-Old code from an internship to set up a test stand.
+Old code from an internship to set up a test stand for actuators.
 Definitely should have used header files to organize code.